What Is Linoleic Acid? Facts, Health Effects, and How to Avoid It

 And in the case of rising melanoma rates, several cancer researchers have concluded that increasing linoleic acid intakes better explain this phenomenon than increases in sun exposure over the same period [*,*,*,*].

-According to results from the 1960s Los Angeles Veterans study conducted by the American Heart Association, a trial including over 800 veterans, the men receiving diets high in linoleic acid (41 grams per day versus 11 grams of linoleic acid in the control group) were 82% more likely to die of cancer [*].
+According to results from the 1960s Los Angeles Veterans study conducted by the American Heart Association, a trial including over 800 veterans, the men receiving diets high in linoleic acid (15% of daily calories from linoleic acid versus 4% in the control group) were 82% more likely to die of cancer [*].

 Another way that linoleic acid may increase the risk of cancer is through cooking fumes.